Rodón strikes out 12 in 6 innings, Giants beat Rockies 8-5 – KION546

 TRAINER’S ROOM

-Giants: Brandon Belt was a late scratch because of neck stiffness caused by a swing Saturday night.
+Giants: Brandon Belt was a late scratch and is day-to-day because of neck stiffness caused by a swing Saturday night.
 Ruf was scheduled to be the DH but replaced Belt at first base.
+Kapler said Belt will likely be in the lineup Tuesday.

 UP NEXT